luangjokaj/gopablo/README.md

 ---

 ## Introduction
-[GoPablo](https://www.gopablo.co/) is a static site generator, with live-reload local server, next generation JavaScript compiled with Babel, bundling CSS with PostCSS and postcss-preset-env.
+[GoPablo](https://www.gopablo.co/) is a static site generator, a modern development workflow with an integrated web server and auto-reload.
+CSS preprocessors and ES6 ready.

 ## Features